Transport high availability

 Shadow redundancy recognizes both database availability groups (DAGs) and Active Directory sites as transport high availability boundaries.
 This reduces the number of servers that can hold redundant copies of messages, and eliminates unnecessary redundant message maintenance traffic across DAGs or Active Directory sites.

 The transport dumpster has been improved and is now named Safety Net.
 Safety Net stores messages that were successfully processed by the Transport service on Mailbox servers.
 Safety Net works best for Mailbox servers in a DAG, but Safety Net also works for multiple Mailbox servers in the same Active Directory site that don't belong to a DAG.

 Safety Net itself is now made redundant on another server.
-This is important to avoid a single point of failure, because the Transport service and the mailbox databases are both located on the Mailbox server.
+This is important to avoid a single point of failure in Exchange 2013, because the Transport service and the mailbox databases are both located on the Mailbox server.

-This diagram provides a high-level overview of how transport high availability works in Exchange 2016.
+The following diagram provides a high-level overview of how transport high availability works in Exchange 2013.

-An Exchange 2016 Mailbox server named Mailbox01 receives a message from an SMTP server that's outside the transport high availability boundary.
+An Exchange 2013 Mailbox server named Mailbox01 receives a message from an SMTP server that's outside the transport high availability boundary.
 The transport high availability boundary is a DAG or an Active Directory site in non-DAG environments.
 The message could come from a third-party SMTP server, from an Internet SMTP server proxied through a Client Access server, or from another Exchange 2013 server.

 The Transport service on Mailbox01 processes the primary message.

 In this example, the recipient's mailbox is located on Mailbox01, so the Transport service transmits the message to the local Mailbox Transport service.

 The Mailbox Transport service delivers the message to the local mailbox database.